 So what’s the answer?

 I walk them through slowly, taking them through some of the concepts that are old hat around here and helping them understand why they feel so disconnected from the person they used to be and the life they used to live.
-It seems simple: My loved one is gone, the world has changed.
+It seems simple: My world fell apart.
+Someone died or something else devastated me and everything has changed.
 That’s true, but there is a lot more to it than that when it comes to our sense of self.
 If you missed it, we have a post called I Don’t Know Who I Am Anymore that is all about the complexity of identity and why grief really shakes it up.